 Pepperdine University remains committed to engaging in practical, purposeful, and ethical use of our resources at each of our campuses.
 While there are limitations in the number of sustainability measures that we can incorporate at our leased facilities, we seek to maximize their potential into free-standing sustainability programs.
-The following summarizes the different methods of recycling used by the campuses as well as additional sustainable measures including energy and water.

 West Los Angeles